See a list of Registered Nursing (RN) Programs by Clicking Here!

 What is Registered Nursing (RN)?

-A Registered Nurse (RN) must delicately balance technical skills, organizational know-how, and academic excellence with a professional, approachable demeanor.
-A Registered Nurse (RN) graduate can work in a variety of settings public healthcare facilities to private healthcare facilities which can include ambulatory care clinics, hospitals, acute care facilities, home healthcare agencies, pharmaceutical companies, electronic medical records facilities, and durable medical equipment facilities.
-As you can see, the Registered Nurse (RN) profession fuses compassion, medical technology, science, and medicine into a fulfilling vocation.
+A Registered Nurse can work in a variety of settings that can include public healthcare facilities to private healthcare organizations.
+Examples of where a RN can work include a variety of healthcare institutions such as: wound care clinic, ambulatory care clinics, labor room, hospitals, acute care facilities, home healthcare agencies, psychiatric units, pharmaceutical companies, telemetry units, radiology departments, operating room, electronic medical records facilities, and durable medical equipment facilities.

 In order to become a Registered Nurse, you will need to successfully achieve a number of discrete goals.
 To help you better visualize the process, we have created a list below to guide you through these steps.
 The 6 things you need to do to become a Registered Nurse are:

-- Select a College: The first step in the journey to become a Registered Nurse is to carefully select an accredited nursing program.
+- Select a College: The initial step in your RN journey is to carefully select an accredited nursing degree program.
 In order to make the most of this step, we highly encourage every prospective college student and working professional to establish a personal priority list.
 A template of a priority list can be found on our Complete Guide to the College Admissions Process along with numerous tools and resources.
-Once you have obtained information from colleges regarding nursing programs, you will need to apply and gain acceptance before moving to step two.
+Armed with your personal priority list, you can more efficiently sort and filter nursing schools that fit you best.
+After gathering admissions information from nursing colleges, you will need to apply and gain acceptance before moving to the next step.

 - Matriculate then Graduate: In this piece of the process, you will be attending a college, university, or hospital and working towards your nursing degree online or on-site.
-Regardless of the type of RN program (Direct Entry RN, BSN, LPN to BSN) you will need to learn the intricacies of the nursing trade and excel in each class.
-At the end of your coursework in a RN program you will graduate from a state-approved, accredited nursing program and receive your degree or certificate of achievement.
+Independent of the RN specialty track you pursue (BSN, Direct Entry RN, LPN to BSN) you must learn various facets of terminology, administration, healthcare operations, and an array of sciences.
+Upon completion of your RN degree coursework, you will graduate from a state-approved, accredited nursing program and receive your degree.

-- Test: The third step to becoming a registered nurse is to sit for a standardized test known as the NCLEX-RN.
-The NCLEX is administered by the National Council of State Boards of Nursing as the gold standard for knowledge needed to succeed in the nursing profession.
-Once you have successfully passed the NCLEX and any required state-examinations, you will be eligible to apply for a license to practice nursing in your state of residence.
+- Test: The third step to becoming an RN is to sit for a standardized nursing examination known as the NCLEX-RN.
+The NCLEX is a national test administered by the National Council of State Boards of Nursing.
+It is known as the gold standard for knowledge you will need to succeed as a Registered Nurse.
+After passing the NCLEX test and all state-based examinations, you can apply for a license to practice nursing in your state.

-- License: Here you will need to understand your state’s specific requirements to apply for a nursing license.
+- License: The fourth step in the process is to intimately know your state’s specific requirements before applying for a nursing license.
 Some states have specific criteria that needs to be met in conjunction with your application, like completing a criminal background check, in order to obtain your state license as a registered nurse.
 To connect with your state’s nursing board, utilize the NCSBN’s directory here.

 - Employment: Once you have your RN degree and requisite examinations in your rearview mirror, you can seek employment as a registered nurse.
 The employment demand for Registered Nurses continues to be robust, making this part of the process exciting for a recent graduate.
 In fact, the employment growth for an RN is more than twice the national average for all jobs in the United States for the coming decade adding nearly 500,000 new jobs for registered nurses during that time.